 Final Budget 2014-15 »

 The amount of funding allocated to Welsh Government Departments for 2014-15 is £14.9bn.Learn more »

 See the schedule for all statistics and research releases.

 Visit Wales is the Welsh Government’s tourism team.
 Tourists spend around £9 million a day whilst in Wales, amounting to around £3.3 billion a year.

-The vision for tourism in Wales is that of a customer responsive, innovative, sustainable and profitable industry which makes an increasing contribution to the economic, social, cultural and environmental well being of Wales.
+Tourism to grow in a sustainable way and to make an increasing contribution to the economic, social and environmental well-being of Wales.